microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 The workload runs so fast it may be difficult to observe diagnostic data from queries used previously in this activity.
 It is important to note that sys.dm_os_wait_stats cannot be cleared using DBCC SQLPERF as it can be with SQL Server.

 The concept of "batching" can help most applications including Azure.
-Read more at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-use-batching-to-improve-performance.
+Read more about batching in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-use-batching-to-improve-performance).

 >**NOTE:** Very large transactions can be affected by resource governance on Azure and the symptoms will be LOG_RATE_GOVERNOR.
 In this example, the char(500) not null column pads spaces and causes large tlog records.
 Performance can even be more optimized by making that column a variable length column.